-The good news is that it is possible to learn to be equity-conscious by becoming aware of your own power to advance equity and acting on it.
+The good news is that it is possible to learn to be equity-conscious by first becoming aware of your own power to advance equity and then acting on it.
 Anyone who’s ever read a choose-your-own-adventure book knows that it’s often not a single decision, but the cumulative impact of a bunch of small decisions, that influences the ultimate outcome.
 In order to shift your organization’s culture and systems to advance racial equity and create an environment for your most marginalized staff to thrive, you need to zero in on those opportunities to influence equity and inclusion outcomes.
-Thankfully, our friends at Race Forward developed just the tool to help you do that: choice points.
+Thankfully, our friends at Race Forward developed a tool for that: choice points.

 [Image description: The title of the image is “No Neutral Path.”
 At a fork in the road, there are two railroad tracks leading to divergent paths.
 The tracks start in the same place, under the label “Choice Point.”
 The left track leads to a text block that reads, “Autopilot: The practices and policies that we’ve always used,” which then leads to a text block that says, “Status quo: Results include inequity, exclusion, and a disproportionate turnover of marginalized staff.”
 The right track diverges.
 It first leads to a text block that states, “Equitable and inclusive practices and policies to achieve results,” which then leads to a block that reads, “Outstanding Org Results!
 Organizations where those with marginalized identities can thrive!”]

 In stories, forks in the road are often singular and enormously significant; the hero’s decision makes all the difference.
-The beauty of real-life choice points is that you never have to look too far to find them, as long as you take yourself off auto-pilot.
-You might come upon choice points in whom you invite to meetings, who gets assigned the “fun” or “stretch” projects, how you allocate bonuses and raises, and when and to whom you offer feedback.
+In real life, you never have to look too far to find choice points as long as you take yourself off auto-pilot.
+Here are some common ones: whom you invite to meetings, who gets assigned the “fun” or “stretch” projects, how you allocate bonuses and raises, and how you offer feedback.

 - Know your desired outcome.
 What’s the end result you want?
-It might help to think of this as the problem you’re trying to solve.
-Are you finding that your talent pool isn’t diverse enough, or you have one staff person who’s not meeting the bar and you’re not sure why?
-Whatever it is, you need to know where you want to go to figure out how you want to get there.
+Think of this as the problem you’re trying to solve.
+Are you finding that your talent pool isn’t diverse enough, or you have poor retention of program staff?
+Whatever it is, decide where you want to go so that you can figure out how to get there.

 - Pause and identify decision-making opportunities.
-It happens to the best of us—we get so used to the status quo that we don’t see when we have choices right in front of us.
+It happens to the best of us—we get so used to the status quo that we can’t see the choices in front of us.
 There isn’t always time or space to think through the options when you are navigating the day-to-day pressures of being a manager.
-That’s why it’s important to set aside time to reflect on your choice points (such as by auditing how you spend your time or relate to each of your staff) and develop the awareness to spot them as they come up.
+That’s why it’s important to set aside time to reflect on your choice points (such as by auditing how you spend your time) and develop the awareness to spot them as they come up.
 For example, one choice point that managers often face is who they invite to be a sounding board for a pending decision.
-When you were last faced with a decision or came up with a new idea, who did you tap for their perspective or input, however formally or informally?
+When you were last faced with a decision or came up with a new idea, who did you tap for their perspective or input, formally or informally?
 Who got to weigh in during the early stages of a new project?
 How might it have gone differently if you had asked someone else?
 To identify these decision-making opportunities and check for implicit bias, start with this question: what is my default action or gut reaction in this situation?
 Why?

 - Examine the choices and their potential impact on equity and inclusion.
 This step is your chance to examine the unintended consequences of your default actions.
 Is one of your hiring requirements resulting in 80% of your candidates looking and sounding just like you?
+(Hey, for some managers reading this, that might be a great thing for your organization!)
 Do you have a staff person who’s been overlooked for a promotion because they haven’t gotten enough opportunities to improve or demonstrate their skills?
 While every decision you make can impact equity and inclusion, not every choice will carry the same weight.
 Prioritize the ones that could make the most difference for reducing or eliminating structural, cultural, and systemic barriers that create an uneven playing field.

 - Brainstorm alternatives to the default approach.
 Ask yourself, what could I do instead?
 What alternative actions could I take?
 From whom should I seek perspective or get feedback?
-This is also an opportunity to partner with those most impacted to see what ideas they come up with.
+This is an opportunity to partner with those on your team who might have perspectives and experiences you’re missing.

 - Act and evaluate.
 Choose the path you think will best advance equity and inclusion and get the results you’re after.
 After enough time has passed or you’ve gathered enough information, step back and evaluate the results.
 Did the course of action get you (closer) to your desired outcome?
 What was the impact on equity and inclusion?
 What did you learn?
 What might you do the same or differently next time?